lkpallarca/lkpallarca/README.md

 # [Lance Kennard M. Pallarca](http://portfolio-lkpallarca.vercel.app/)
 Hi, I'm Lance!

+👨‍💻 I am a Product Engineer at [First Circle](https://www.firstcircle.ph/).
+We specialize in building solutions to help SMEs grow.

-:airplane: As an Aeronautical Engineer, I graduated from [PATTS College of Aeronautics](https://www.patts.edu.ph/) and took my OJT at [Civil Aviation Authority of the Philippines](https://caap.gov.ph/).
-Having experienced the technical and governing side of aviation, I am always interested about the progress of the aviation industry as a whole and especially within the Philippines.
+:airplane: As an Aeronautical Engineer, I graduated from [PATTS College of Aeronautics](https://www.patts.edu.ph/) and accomplished my OJT at [Civil Aviation Authority of the Philippines](https://caap.gov.ph/).
+Having experienced the engineering and governing side of aviation, I am always interested about the progress of the aviation industry especially within the Philippines.

-:computer: As a Software Developer, I graduated from the awesome bootcamp [Avion School](https://www.avionschool.com/).
-Having recently graduated, I am now focused on expanding my network and connecting with more people within the industry.
+:computer: As a Software Developer, I graduated from the bootcamp [Avion School](https://www.avionschool.com/).
+I got a glimpse of the possibilities of Full Stack Development and learned to expand my network and connect with more people within the industry.
 Learning never stops and as a result, I am filled with purpose to strive for more.

 Previously, I was a frontliner for the Local Government Unit of Parañaque City.
-Before that, I worked as a Technical Support Representative for Alorica.
+And before that, I worked as a Technical Support Representative for Alorica.

 ## What I'm good at
 - Cooperating and working with a team to bring the best out of each other